 If I stop drinking will I ever enjoy life again?

 Often, a crisis or the imminent threat of one prompts an individual to start to question their relationship with alcohol and the consequences of their drinking.
 An ultimatum from a partner, a serious disciplinary at work or waking up in a police cell can force a drinker to realise something is seriously wrong.
-These dark hours, far from being 'the end', as many drinkers might fear are actually powerful opportunities for new beginnings disguised as catastrophes.
-They might be enough to make an individual want to find help with their drinking or actually want to stop, but almost inevitably a flurry of false rationalisations bombard them back into inaction.
+These dark hours, far from being 'the end', as many drinkers might fear, are actually powerful opportunities for new beginnings.
+They might be enough to make an individual want to find help for their drinking or actually want to stop, but almost inevitably a flurry of false rationalisations bombard them back into inaction.

 If you are reading this, wondering if you stop drinking now whether you will ever be happy again, you might want to take tentative step into the unknown for a little while and see if there might be a whole world of enjoyment and contentment that you have never known.
-Here at Life Works we know that alcohol addiction rehabilitation works and that individuals can have healthy and fulfilling lives without the need to drink.
+Here at Life Works, we know that alcohol addiction rehabilitation works and that individuals can have healthy and fulfilling lives without the need to drink.

 Book a Free Addiction Assessment at Life Works in Surrey.